Below, you will find some basic info about your vacation in Mykonos.

 People from around the globe choose the cosmopolitan island of Mykonos, located in the middle of the Aegean Sea, to enjoy, relax and unwind.
-While vacations in Mykonos offers all kinds of amenities typical of a modern holiday resort and it is perfect for the jet-set crowds who want to have something to do by day and party all night, there are also calm retreats on the island where you can retire for a peaceful holiday, away from the intense nightlife.
+Mykonos offers all kinds of amenities of a modern holiday resort and is perfect for the jet-set crowds who want to have something to do by day and party all night.
+However, calm retreats where you can retire for a peaceful holiday away from the intense nightlife are also available.

 ✔ DISCOVER MYKONOS WITH US!